vanja-obradovic/postcss-clampwind/README.md

 ## TODO

-- Merge and order custom breakpoints with Tailwind default ones
+- ~~Merge and order custom breakpoints with Tailwind default ones~~
-- Ability to convert px to rem in custom breakpoints
+- ~~Ability to convert px to rem in custom breakpoints~~
 - Check for atRules where there is only one media query
 - Check for atRules where there are no media queries
 - Convert clamped values to rem
+- Check if the pxToRem plugin does conversions before the plugin runs
 - support decreasing values for breakpoints where minValue is greater than maxValue
 - support negative values
 - Check how it works with mixing breakpoints, eg. `md:max-lg:` and `max-lg:md:` are both valid